lohmag/helm-charts/clickhouse/readme.md

 If you want to use helm build-in zookeeper you need to set `clusterDomain` of your k8s.
 Default clickhouse user `default` with no password.
 All configuration done through configmaps.

+For more information please refer to the (https://github.com/lohmag/helm-charts/tree/master/clickhouse).